Choosing a Medical Oxygen Regulator

 - Regulator & Flowmeter Combos function similarly to the flow control regulators mentioned above with the primary difference being that instead of a gauge to measure the LPM reading, there is an oxygen flowmeter attached to monitor the LPM.
 A flowmeter is typically preferred to a gauge in many medical applications as it is much more precise and allows the user to have better control over the LPM rate.

 - Pediatric regulators are specialty regulators used for neonatal or low flow applications.
 Oxygen regulator medical applications intended for use in neonatal or pediatric care range from 200cc up to 1.35 lpm.

 - Laboratory regulators are adjustable regulators that come in varying PSI options ranging from 0-15 PSI up to 0-450 PSI..
 They are used to create controlled environments and should not be used for patient applications.

-- Inlet Connection – refers to the CGA fitting size standards.
+- Inlet Connection – Refers to the CGA fitting size standards.
 When choosing a medical oxygen regulator you’ll need to ensure that you have the proper CGA inlet connection.
-Oxygen regulators come with two main inlet connections (CGA 540 and CGA 870) which will connect directly to the oxygen tank.
+Oxygen regulator medical connections come with two main inlet connection types (CGA 540 and CGA 870) which will connect directly to the oxygen tank.
 These CGA connections are specific to oxygen and eliminate the possibility of connecting the wrong type of gas tank to the regulator.
 Depending on your application, you may see various different CGA inlet connection sizes.